cynici/haproxy/README.md

 - Runs service as user *haproxy* in container instead of *root* using HAProxy configuration parameter *user*
 - Included rsyslogd so that logs can be saved to a file and/or retransmitted to ELK, etc.
 - No *bash*, use *sh* instead if necessary
+- Use [s6](http://skarnet.org/software/s6/) to manage processes and handle signals properly

 The image is less than 20 MB!